Seeking financial aid? What you need to know about the FAFSA

 There are a number of paid services to assist you with the FAFSA.
 But before you do that, you may want to consider free online resources, such as FAFSA.gov.

 The U.S. Department of Education allows you to mail the FAFSA or file it online.
-To submit it digitally you need a FSA ID.
+To submit it digitally you'll need a Federal Student Aid, or FSA, ID account.

-Tip: Once you submit your form, check in with your school’s financial aid office about its timeline for notifying students about financial aid packages.
+Tip: Once you submit the form, check in with the school's financial aid office about its timeline for notifying students about financial aid packages.
 Every school is different.